webability-go/xamboo/README.md

   Pages format log with template.
 If there is no format, the basic "{ip} {pr} {mt} {cd} {ur} {sz} {tm}" is used.
   Make stats more persistent with file write before clean every X timer
 - Implement i18n and languages for messages.
+- Moves the modules.so load to config.json, not anymore into site config.conf

 - BasicAuth should support an app function entry to call to verify user (not only user/pass into config file)
 - simple code server injector, finish all supported code